k-paxian/dart-json-mapper/README.md

 There are few enum converters provided out of the box:

-* `enumConverterShort` produces values like: ["Red", "Blue", "Green"], unless custom value mappings provided
+* `enumConverterShort` produces values like: ["red", "blue", "green"], unless custom value mappings provided
-* `enumConverter` produces values like: ["Color.Red", "Color.Blue", "Color.Green"]
+* `enumConverter` produces values like: ["Color.red", "Color.blue", "Color.green"]
 * `enumConverterNumeric` produces values like: [0, 1, 2]

 Default converter for **all** enums is `enumConverterShort`